On maximal totally real embeddings: Introduction and statement of the main result

-\begin{Question} The author is wondering if the equation (\ref{sig2circeq}) does not represents any constraint on $S_1$ but only on $\sigma_2$.
-In other terms the author is wondering if for any $S_1$ symmetric, there exist always $\sigma_2$ solution of the equation (\ref{sig2circeq}). \end{Question} The assumption that the complex structure tensor is real-analytic along the fibers of the tangent bundle is quite natural.
+The assumption that the complex structure tensor is real-analytic along the fibers of the tangent bundle is quite natural.
 Indeed in the case $M$ is real analytic then the $M$-totally real complex structure constructed by Bruhat and Whitney \cite{Br-Wh} is also real analytic with respect to the real analytic structure of the tangent bundle induced by $M$.

-In this paper we request from the readers some knowledge of the geometric theory of linear connections.
+In this paper we request from the readers very good knowledge of the geometric theory of linear connections.
 Basics of such theory can be found in the appendix.